-Mixing skin tones can feel tricky at first, but it doesn't have to be complicated.
-In this tutorial, I'll guide you through a real-time watercolor exercise using just three colors.
+Mixing skin tones can feel tricky at first, but it doesn’t have to be complicated.
+Jane-Beata will guide you through a real-time watercolor exercise using just three colors.

-I keep things simple, affordable, and beginner-friendly.
-If you've asked me how I mix my skin tones, this post is especially for you.
-Grab your supplies—we're going to paint together step by step.
+She keeps everything simple, affordable, and beginner-friendly.
+If you’ve ever wondered how Jane-Beata mixes her skin tones, this tutorial is especially for you.

 Contents